Bundegi Sanctuary Zone Kayak Trail, Ningaloo Marine Park (Top trail)

 Return back to Bundegi Boat Ramp / Beach

-Avoid paddling to the north of Bundegi Beach as you may find that you are unable to paddle against the strong currents on the cape.
+It is best to avoid paddling to the north of Bundegi Beach on an outgoing tide as you may find that when trying to return you may be unable to paddle against the strong currents on the cape.

 Hazards & Warnings